shaggyze/uotiara/README.md

 92. Xeme's Music Buff Status List
 93. poidoe's Phantasmal Sight Color

->>To restore things, find the corresponding files in the data folder (or whatever directory you use) and delete/remove/replace to modify them to fit your preferences, delete uotiara.pack in the package folder or use the installer/uninstaller.
+>>To restore things, find the corresponding files in the data folder (or whatever directory you use) and delete/remove/replace to modify them to fit your preferences, delete uotiara_00001.it in the package folder or use the installer/uninstaller.

 >>To change the font, go to the data folder, open the gfx folder, open the font folder, then replace the nanumgothicbold file with a truetype font file(.ttf) of your choosing.